 Creamy, rich and super tasty Korma without all that ghee and cream business.

 One of Jane’s creations here that will eclipse any former notion you have of what a korma should taste like, in a very good way.
 The influence for this came from the brilliant ‘Shoshoni Cookbook’ that we are loving at the minute.
-Our cookbook library has recently been vastly extended, we now own four, this being our favourite at the moment.
+Our cookbook library has recently been vastly extended, we now own four, this being our favourite.
 We have made several Beach House touches to the dish and we are certain that the wonderful folk at the Shoshoni Yoga Retreat will not mind.

 Usually, food served in Yoga retreats is rather amazing and very healthy, normally adhereing to the ayurvedic methods of food preparation.
 Most food made are what is called sattvic in nature, meaning that they do not stimulate the body or mind and posses only good energy, are clean and pure and enhance the power of the body and mind.
 The cooks in Yoga centres and the like have alot of responsibility, normally dealing with many special dietary requirements, this normally makes them very well versed in all things nutrition and always cooking to a tight budget, getting the maximum flavour and texture from the produce available.
 I have only had amazing food in yoga retreats, always with the added bonus of it being nourishing to the body and mind.
 Jane cooked this dish to recreate that positive atmosphere in the Beach House and it worked a treat.

 This is a sweet curry and dairy free to boot, the creaminess associated with a Korma comes from the coconut and the almond milk.
-We did not have any almonds in the cupboards, but we both thought that adding some almond cream (soaked and blended almonds) would have made the dish even more decadent and rich.
+We did not have any almonds in the cupboards, but we both thought that adding some almond cream/ butter (soaked and blended almonds) would have made the dish even more decadent and rich.
 It doesn’t need it at all, just something to take it over the edge!

 Due to having such a corker of a night we forgot to take pictures of the food so these are actually of the leftovers.
 We ate the dish with roast garlic flatbreads and cumin raita, but here I’ve served the Korma on a bed of spinach, a lot lighter and healthier for a Monday evening bite.